-Allegro Guitar Series concerts are presented in Fort Worth at the Kimbell Art Museum Renzo Piano Pavilion Concert Hall and the Scott Theatre, in Dallas at University Park United Methodist Church (UPUMC) and in Las Vegas at the University of Nevada Las Vegas (UNLV).
+Allegro Guitar Series concerts are presented in Fort Worth at the Kimbell Art Museum Renzo Piano Pavilion Concert Hall and the Scott Theatre, in Dallas at University Park United Methodist Church (UPUMC) and at Moody Performance Hall.
 As this is a series for a general audience rather than strictly guitar aficionados, we lean toward repertoire that is tonal and accessible.
 Although we have presented jazz and early music in the past, our series is primarily a classical guitar series.
-Partners in the Allegro Arts Partnership may not present all the artists offered on the Allegro Guitar Series and may engage artists of other genres as they wish.

 Artists for the Allegro Guitar Series are contracted through the Allegro Arts Partnership (AAP) an organization under the auspices of the Fort Worth Classic Guitar Society.
 (Contracts and payments issue from FWCGS.)
 The AAP exercises a policy of program approval to avoid duplications and repertoire that is not appropriate for the season series.
 Artists must be willing to submit programs for consideration along with other materials.
 Any changes to the proposed program must be approved by AAP.